stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 ## Updating your project

+1. **Make sure your project can be built.** The upgrade process can modify some of your code, which requires all `.csproj` files to be compilable.

-1. (Recommended) Commit all changes to **version control**.
+2. (Recommended) Commit all changes to **version control**.
 This will provide a safety net, allowing you to revert the update in case something goes wrong.

-2. Open your project with the newer version of the engine.
+3. Open your project with the newer version of the engine.
 You will be prompted if you want to upgrade a package.
 Make sure to select to do this for every package in the solution and press **Upgrade**.

     ![](media/update-stride-packages.webp)

     > [!TIP]
     > If you are not using version control, it's recommended to **enable the option to backup modified files**.
 That way, if something goes wrong, you will be able to easily revert the changes.

-3. After Stride finishes updating the project, it's crucial to **save it immediately**.
+4. After Stride finishes updating the project, it's crucial to **save it immediately**.
 This step prevents the project from being in an undefined state and solidifies the changes made during the update.

     ![](media/update-stride-save-project.webp)